Lori Burrows | |

 Lori Lee Burrows is a Canadian microbiologist.
 She is a Tier 1 Canada Research Chair in Microbe-Surface Interactions at McMaster University.

 Burrows left the University of Toronto in 2006 to join McMaster University as a professor in the Department of Biochemistry and Biomedical Sciences.[1]
 Upon joining the faculty, she focused her research on studying biofilms and Type IV pili (T4P) to understand how bacteria become resistant to antibiotics.[9]
-Her laboratory also began investigating the effectiveness of Type IV pili as components in vaccines and how they compare to other types of tuberculosis vaccines.[10]
+Her laboratory also began investigating the effectiveness of glycosylated Type IV pili as components as vaccines and how they compare to other types of vaccines for tuberculosis.[10]
 Starting in 2012, she served as a grant application reviewer and panel chair at McMaster's Canadian Institutes of Health Research University Delegate.[11]
 In March 2017, she was elected a Fellow of the American Academy of Microbiology.[9]
 The following month, she was recognized with a McMaster University Faculty Association Award for Outstanding Service.[11]

 During the COVID-19 pandemic, Burrows published op-eds describing the danger of the coronavirus [12] and encouraged Canadians to get vaccinated against the SARS-CoV-2 Omicron variant.[13]
 In June 2020, she was honoured with the Canadian Society of Microbiologists Murray Award for Career Achievement, the Society's highest award for researchers.[14]
 The following year, she was elected a Fellow of the Canadian Academy of Health Sciences for her "outstanding research accomplishments, international leadership in the microbiology community and dedicated mentorship."[15]
 Burrows was also appointed a Tier 1 Canada Research Chair in Microbe-Surface Interactions to fund her research on the superbug Pseudomonas aeruginosa and how it forms antibiotic-resistant biofilms.[16]
 In March 2023, Burrows was named the recipient of the Canadian Association for Clinical Microbiology and Infectious Diseases' John G. FitzGerald Award for her research into Pseudomonas aeruginosa.[17]